water-logger/water-logger/README.md

 ## Hiya!

 Hello!
-I'm just some bad programmer which likes to make things.
-I program ( Horribly ) in Bash, C, C++, VBScript, and Lua.
-Please don't ask me about how to do things that include the Linux shell.
-Just search it up on google.
+I'm just some bad programmer and pixel artist which likes to make things.
+I program **Horribly** in Bash, C, C++, VBScript, and Lua.

 ***